rugveddarwhekar/rugveddarwhekar.github.io/index.md

-## About Me
+# About Me

-I am looking forward for Computer Science internship opportunities in United States for Summer of 2019.
+I am an MS graduate (May 2020) with a Computer Science major from California State University, Northridge.
+During the course of my academic career, I also managed to gain experience in fields such as Web Development, Java Programming, and UI/UX Design.
+I have designed and developed various projects relating to Machine Learning, Android, Web, and Python-based technologies.
 I would describe myself as a very determined and highly motivated person.
-I do take my job seriously but I’m able to see things in perspective and believe I’m quite easy- going to work with.
-I’m an optimist rather than a pessimist – but I’m also a realist and I cope well when the going gets tough; I’m very good at finding solutions to problems.
+I do take my job seriously, but I’m able to see things in perspective and believe I’m quite easy-going to work with.
+I’m very good at finding solutions to problems.
 Above all, I would say I’m a positive and enthusiastic person – and I relish a challenge.

+# Skills

+# Education

+## MS in Computer Science

-## Work Experience
+# Work Experience

+## Programming Intern
+TAP Series LLC.
+Westlake Village, CA
+_March 2020 - Present (Currently on-hold due to Covid-19 pandemic)_

+TAP Series in an industry leader in online classes, training and certification courses and cloud solutions with 25 employees.
+- Developed a web scraper using Python which collects 50 data points and not only stores them but also generates relevant reports.
+- Handled scripting tasks for debugging and automation using Python.
+- Maintaining and debugging existing applications.

-### Web Developer
+## Web Developer (Part-Time)
-_*The Sundial*_

-_Northridge, CA_
+The Sundial
+Northridge, CA

-_Sept, 2018 - Present_
+_Sept 2018 - Dec 2019_

-- The Sundial is an award-winning, and financially independent, student newspaper and website.
+The Sundial is an award-winning, and financially independent, student newspaper and website.
 We are student journalists who  seek to gather, write, edit and publish or disseminate news for our students and community.
-- As a web developer, I will help manage all of the publication’s web and mobile platforms.
-I am working on HTML, CSS and Javascript, and WordPress and its underlying technology along with PHP & MySQL.
+- Developed and Designed the website using WordPress, PHP, HTML and CSS resulting in a better UX.
+- Integrated & developed various APIs and plugins to support the editors in easily publishing new content and resulting in better workflow.
-- Develop and direct software system testing and validation procedures, programming, and documentation.
+- Developed software system testing and validation procedures and documentation.
-- Making the site accessible for all users following WCAG 2.0
+- Made the site accessible for all users following WCAG 2.0

-- Write, design, or edit web page content, or direct others producing content.
+## Student Assistant - IT (Part-Time)
+Department of Journalism, CSUN
+Northridge, CA
+_Dec 2018 - Dec 2019_

+- Performed a range of simultaneous job tasks to support professor’s academic, research and operational needs.
+- Set up and configured system user hardware and software applications.
+- Supported the IT manager with department administrative duties.
+- Developed IT strategic vision and drove key departmental objectives.

+## UI/UX Designer (Intern)
+Engaginbiz Technologies
+Work from Home, India
+_July 2017 - Sept 2017_

+- Completely designed an application named "Bizfluence" from scratch.
+Bizfluence is like the tinder for businesses.
+Learned a lot regarding UX!
+- Delivered user-centered design solutions in fast paced environment, with quick iterative cycles.
+- Acquired skills in communication and collaboration by working with remote team on various projects.
+- Partnering with executives and other stakeholders to define smart strategies that align to business and customer needs.
+- Presenting and articulating concepts to senior management and executives.
+- Responsible for the conception, oversight and execution of design direction on all key initiatives.

 ```markdown
 Syntax highlighted code block